chathuract100/PackageChallenge/README.md

 1. Max weight that a package can take is ≤ 100
 2. There might be up to 15 items you need to choose from
 3. Max weight and cost of an item is ≤ 100

+# Running the solution

+Build the solution
+-
+Navigate to the solution folder and open command line window and type the below command

+"dotnet build"

+Running the solution through console app
+-
+On the solution folder command line window, type the following

+"dotnet run --project com.mobiquity"

+Running the Unit Tests
+-

+"dotnet test"